 We consult regularly with young people to ensure that our services meet their needs, as well as connecting with parents, carers and community members to get their views.

-In 2014/ 2015, over 400 different users accessed the project’s services on a weekly basis.
+In 2017 we had over 450 different users accessed the project’s services on a weekly basis.
 We provided 16 different open access groups a week as well as holiday programmes and residential experiences.
 We also offered a range of outreach based supports in local schools, with a separate 1:1 support service.
 We work to include all young people in our services, by responding to individual needs, tailoring services and challenging discrimination.

 * We understand each young person is part of a bigger society.
 We aim to encourage, nurture and respect their individual and collective aspirations as well as their sense of responsibility.